Skip to content

 Token Invalidation on Logout

-Important: Your personal access token is invalidated when you log out of Tallyfy.
-This means:
+Important: Your personal access token is automatically invalidated and regenerated every time you log out of Tallyfy.
+This is a security feature that can impact your integrations.

-• You’ll need to obtain a new token after logging back in
+• You’ll need to manually update the token in all integrations

 Using your token in API requests